The book

 Quantum statistics without fundamental probability

-Probability reflects incomplete access to phase information, not genuine randomness.
+Within PDT, probability reflects incomplete access to microscopic phase information rather than fundamental randomness.
 Phase evolution stays deterministic throughout.
 Statistical behaviour appears because observers cannot access the full microscopic phase structure at resolution.
 Quantum probabilities arise as thermodynamic statistics do, from limited information rather than intrinsic uncertainty.

 9. 29